PerMalmberg/libcron/README.md

 # libcron
 A C++ scheduling library using cron formatting.

-# Time zones
+# Local time vs UTC

-This library uses `std::chrono::system_clock::timepoint` as its time unit, thus all calculations are in UTC.
+This library uses `std::chrono::system_clock::timepoint` as its time unit.
+While that is UTC by default, the Cron-class uses a `LocalClock` by default which offsets `system_clock::now()` by the current UTC-offset.
+If you wish to work in UTC, then construct the Cron instance, passing it a `libcron::UTCClock`.

 # Supported formatting